Hemp Legalization in America: Is It Going to Save America’s Farmers?

 Back in the 1930s, when tobacco was outlawed in the U.S., hemp was included in the prohibition.
 While the ban is slowly being lifted on cannabis across the nation, farmers are fighting to get their rights for hemp harvest back as well.

-In 2014, Congress passed the a farm bill that allowed 3,500 farmers to take part in a pilot program to test the efficacy of hemp in the agricultural industry.
+Moreover, in 2014, Congress passed the a farm bill that allowed 3,500 farmers to take part in a pilot program to test the efficacy of hemp in the agricultural industry.
 Well, it worked.
 Where the U.S. had been lagging behind in hemp, they are slowly catching up.
 According to Vote Hemp, there were around 77,731 acres of hemp across the nation – a big jump from the 25,713 from the year before.

 As of December 11, 2018, the Farm Bill passed a vote in the Senate with a whopping 87-13.
 The bill is expected to fly through the House vote, and once it has, Donald Trump can sign his approval.
 This is expected, as the law focuses on hemp and excludes cannabis.

-Hemp is Big industry
+Hemp is big Industry

-It’s estimated that by 2022, hemp sales in America could skyrocket to $3 billion.
+Soon, hemp sales in America could skyrocket to $3 billion.
 The future looks hemp.